vinceumo/todo/tutorial.md

 });
 ```

 Now let's inspect our app and look into **Local Storage**.
-If we create/update a list or a todo we can see our `todoLocalStorage` storage is updated.
+If we create/update a list or a todo we can see our `todoLocalStorage` storage being updated.

-Now, when we load our page, we want to set our `todoLists` as our `todoLocalStorage`.
-Vue comes with a some [Lifecycle Hooks](https://vuejs.org/v2/api/#created).
-We are going to use the `created: function()` one to set our values.
-We are going as well to remove our dummy values.
+Now, when we load our page, we need to set our `todoLists` as our `todoLocalStorage`.
+Vue comes with [Lifecycle Hooks](https://vuejs.org/v2/api/#created).
+We will use the `created: function()` one to set our values.
+We are going, as well, to remove our dummy values.

 ```js
 var app = new Vue({